veganhacktivists/veganhacktivists/README.md

 ### Setting up the SMTP-Server

-The `docker-compose.yml` also inclues a smtp service, which is providing a simple smtp server without authentification accessible under port 2525.
+Running the smtp server is only necessary if you wish to login which can be useful for accessing admin functionality (see [Gain access to admin pages](#gain-access-to-admin-pages)).
+The `docker-compose.yml` inclues a smtp service, which is providing a simple smtp server without authentification accessible under port 2525.

 ```bash
 docker compose up -d smtp